-- High Operational Costs: Integration streamlines business processes to improve productivity, eradicate errors and remove process bottlenecks.
+- High Operational Costs: Application integration streamlines business processes to improve productivity, eradicate errors and remove process bottlenecks.

 - To Improve the Visibility of Business Critical Information: Integration increases visibility of data with real-time updates set to specific business rules to improve management decision making.